CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/ios/build_instructions.md

 $ out/Debug-iphonesimulator/iossim out/Debug-iphonesimulator/Chromium.app
 ```

-With Xcode 9, `iossim` no longer automatically launches the Simulator.
+From Xcode 9 on, `iossim` no longer automatically launches the Simulator.
 This must now
 be done manually from within Xcode (`Xcode > Open Developer Tool > Simulator`), and
 also must be done *after* running `iossim`.